Tim-B/grunt-aws-lambda/README.md

 Specify the AWS region, useful if you'd normally operate in a certain region (such as one where Lambda isn't yet available) but wish to upload functions to another region.

+##### options.timeout
+Type: `Integer`
+Default value: `null`
+Depending on your Lambda function, you might need to increase the timeout value.
+The default timeout assigned by AWS is currently 3 seconds.
+ If you wish to increase this timeout set the value here.

 #### Usage Examples

 ##### Default Options